vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 EMBEDDED WLC

-- The WLC is embedded within a SWITCH
+- The WLC is embedded within a Switch
 - An EMBEDDED WLC can support up to about 200 APs
 - If more than 200 APs are needed, more SWITCHES with EMBEDDED WLCs can be added